A photo of myself and my ever-faithful companion, Doris the Jack Russell.

 After: one often discovers that when working on period properties there is a host of other issues which accompany the repointing such as rotten or damaged quoins, cills and lintels.
 In this case a blend of my own stone repair mortar ensured this property's longevity for many more years.

-Littlemore gable repointed using quicklime mortar
+Gable end repointed using quicklime mortar.

-My tools and equipment are top quality and I achieve an outstanding finish by increasing the amount of time spent on every aspect of the work including the most important final brushing.
+I like to think that my tools and equipment are top quality and I achieve an outstanding finish by increasing the amount of time spent on every aspect of the work including the most important final brushing.
 I never rush my work; I never cut corners.

 An example of this is the photo below which is of personally specified blacksmith forged stone axes.
-These do a far superior job than ordinary mason's stone hammers.

-Most period properties have suffered the damaging effects of unqualified and inexperienced workmanship coupled to the use of inappropriate materials.
+As an experienced and well travelled craftsman I bear first-hand witness to the fact that most period properties have suffered the damaging effects of unqualified and inexperienced workmanship coupled to the use of inappropriate materials.
 I see it all the time.
 The lure of cheap work is not without its consequences and the built environment has, and is, taking a hammering.
 Please, please please: The time for this to end is now.
 Have it done right and do your property, yourselves and future generations a favour.

 A little history: The ways of preparing mortar were originally passed down from father to son, or master to apprentice, hundreds of years ago.
 Unfortunately these recipes were misinterpreted during the 80s lime revival.
 It now means that the current approach to NHL and lime putty is historically incorrect in relation to the way things were done hundred of years ago.